 Each appeal is reviewed on a case-by-case basis by the Scholarship Committee.
 Appeal decisions are emailed to students within 3 weeks of the appeal submission deadline.
 Appeal decisions are final.

-In rare circumstances, students may appeal, in writing, to the Scholarship Committee to have their scholarship eligibility extended beyond the 6 or 8 semester limit.
+In certain circumstances, students may appeal, in writing, to the Scholarship Committee to have their scholarship eligibility extended beyond the 6 or 8 semester limit.

 If approved, the appeal would not increase the total amount of the scholarship but would allow a student to receive the scholarship amount over an additional semester or semesters.

 Scholarship Retention Data

 The chart below lists the number of students who entered Denver Law with a merit scholarship in each of the last four years and the number of students who subsequently had their scholarship cancelled or reduced.